tweger1999/Flipdot_NTP_Clock/README.md

 # Flipdot_NTP_Clock

-Flipdot clock that updates time from an NTP server
+Detailed information about the design and construction of a flipdot display clock that retrieves time from a NTP (Network Time Protocol) server using an ESP32 wifi module.

 # Overview